Resistance Tutorial Includes:

 Practical implications of resistivity

-The resistivity of materials is important as it enables the right materials to be used into e right instances.
+The resistivity of materials is important as it enables the right materials to be used in the right places in electrical and electronic components.

-Materials used as conductors, for example in wire need to be able to have a low level of resistivity.
+Materials used as conductors, for example in electrical and general connecting wire need to be able to have a low level of resistivity.
 This means that for a given cross sectional area, the resistance of the wire will be low.
+Selecting the right material depends on knowing its properties, one of which is its resistivity.

 As an example, copper is a good conductor as it provides a low level of resistivity, its cost is not too high, and it also provides other physical characteristics that are useful in many electrical and electronic applications.
 The resistivity of copper is around 1.7 x 10-8 ohm metre (or 17. nΩm), although figures will vary slightly according to the grade of the copper